matthewarmstr/ocean-cleanup-rov-controls/README.md

 This project was developed as part of our 2024 UC Davis ECS 193 Senior Design Project in coordination with an EEC 136 design team.

 ## Firmware Overview
-The microcontroller operates the thrust and servo motors using PWMs, allowing them to be operated at specific speeds/positions as desired.
-The connected ultrasonic reads the distance between itself and an oncoming object by outputting a pulse width, which is then received by the microcontroller with a software counter.
+The microcontroller operates the thrust and servo motors using pulse width modulation (PWM), allowing them to be operated at specific speeds/positions as desired.
+The connected ultrasonic reads the distance between itself and an oncoming object.
+The microcontroller sends a 15µS pulse every 300ms to the ultrasonic's TRIG input, enabling the sensor to send an ultrasonic frequency that bounces off an object and returns to the sensor.
+This time between when the ultrasonic sends and receives the pulse is measured as the pulse width, which is then read by a counter on the microcontroller.
 Finally, the GPS module sends its latitude and longitude data to the microcontroller every second over a dedicated UART connection.

-[describe encoding scheme, Bluetooth...]
+The data from the ultrasonic and GPS modules are then stored in the Bluetooth® Low Energy (LE) stack for access by a wirelessly connected device.

+To give the user precise control over the vehicle's movement, an encoding scheme was developed for one of the Bluetooth® characteristics.
+The encoding structure is as follows (going from least significant to most significant bits):
+- Left (0: do nothing; 1: move servo for rudder to allow vehicle to move left when going forward)
+- Right (0: do nothing; 1: move servo for rudder to allow vehicle to move right when going forward)
+- Trash (0: do nothing; 1: invert servo position of trash gate to be open/closed)
+- Forward (0: do nothing; 1: activate thrust motor)
+- [Bits 4-7 are unused / available for additional functionality]

 ## Prerequisites
 1. Download and install [PSoC™ Creator](https://www.infineon.com/cms/en/design-support/tools/sdk/psoc-software/psoc-creator/) *(developed using PSoC™ Creator 4.4)*.